svaarala/lowzip/README.md

 * The 'codes' array contains 9-bit values which are now stored as 16-bit values.
-Figure out a way to store them more efficiently, e.g. by storing the high bit as a separate bitmask.
+Figure out a way to store them more efficiently, e.g. by storing the high bit as a separate bitmask, but without increasing code footprint too much.